adrianchifor/Bigbucket/README.md

 Endpoint: /api/column
 ```

+#### Create columns

+Schema is flexible by default so columns are automatically created when rows are inserted.
+Schema enforcement is planned for the near future.

 #### List columns

-As the schema can be flexible, this will list the columns from only the first row in your table.
+Because of schema flexibility, this will list the columns from only the first row in your table.

 ```
 Querystring parameters:

-table (required) string
+  table (required)
 ```

 ```